In this post, we'll compare two popular project management apps in the industry: JIRA and Trello.

 Task Management and Team Collaboration in JIRA and Trello

-Of course, task management and team collaboration are going to be fundamental capabilities you’re going to be looking for in a project management tool.
-When it comes to JIRA vs Trello though, what they can help you achieve and how they define this varies.
+Of course, task management and team collaboration are going to be fundamental capabilities you need in project management.
+When it comes to Trello vs JIRA software though, what they can help you achieve and how they define this varies.

-Trello has everything you need when it comes to simple collaboration and task management - assignees, due dates, notifications, and moving cards from one column to another in a kanban to show progress.
+Trello has everything you need when it comes to simple collaboration and task management - creating tasks, setting assignees, adding due dates, notifications, and moving cards from one column to another in a kanban to show progress.
 If you want to see who is working on what, you can simply use their filters to find this.

-JIRA, on the other hand, looks at task management from the perspective of agile development.
-It allows you to customize your workflow using the workflow builder and set up rules on how a task should move from one status to another.
+JIRA software, on the other hand, looks at task management from the perspective of agile development.
+It allows you to customize your workflow using the workflow builder and set up rules on how a card should move from one status to another.

 You can even go as far as setting up advanced configurations to show only certain work items in certain kanban columns to certain people.
 Fancy stuff, right?